AntonSarr/anomeda/docs/index.md

 Here is a brief example of how it can work.

 > "Why has the number of our website visits decreased a week ago?
-What kind of users caused that?" - anomeda will answer such questions quickly by processing non-aggregated visits of your website.
-Specifically, it will show you, for instance, that users from the X country using the Y device suddenly stopped visiting your website.
-Not only that, even if you are not aware of any significant change of the number of visits, **anomeda** will highlight the cluster of events where it happened.
-Is it fraudulent activity, a paused marketing campaign or technical issues?
+What kind of users caused that?" - anomeda will answer such questions quickly by processing **non-aggregated** visits of your website.

+> It will show you, for instance, that users from the X country using the Y device suddenly stopped visiting your website.
+Not only that, even if you are not aware of any significant change of the number of visits, anomeda will highlight the cluster of events where it happened.

+> Is it fraudulent activity, a paused marketing campaign or technical issues?
 It's up to you to investigate!

 The package is easy-to-use and adjustable enough to meet a wide range of real scenarios.